Gone Girl (film): Gender

 Zoë Heller of The New York Review of Books wrote: "The problem with Amy is not that she acts in vicious and reprehensible ways, or even that her behavior lends credence to certain misogynist fantasies.
 The problem is that she isn't really a character, but rather an animation of a not very interesting idea about the female capacity for nastiness", concluding that "The film is a piece of silliness, not powerful enough in the end to engender proper 'disapproval': only wonder at its coarseness and perhaps mild dismay at its critical success."

-Writing in The Guardian on October 6, 2014, Joan Smith criticized what she saw as the film's "recycling of rape myths", citing research released in 2013 which stated that false allegations of rape in the UK were extremely rare.
+Writing in The Guardian on October 6, 2014, Joan Smith criticized what she saw as the "recycling of rape myths", citing research released in 2013 which stated that false allegations of rape in the UK were extremely rare.
 She wrote: "The characters live in a parallel universe where the immediate reaction to a woman who says she's been assaulted is one of chivalrous concern.
 Tell that to all the victims, here and in the US, who have had their claims dismissed by sceptical police officers."
 Writing for The Guardian on the following day, Emine Saner wrote that Smith's argument "wouldn't carry as much weight were this film set against a vastly wider range of women's stories, and characters in mainstream culture", but concluded with Dockterman's plea for the portrayal of "all sorts of women in our novels".

-Tim Kroenert, of the Australian website Eureka Street, wrote on October 8, 2014, that the film's predominant focus upon Nick's perspective "serves to obfuscate Amy's motives (though it is possible that she is simply a sociopath), and to amplify her personification of ... anti-women myths"; however, Kroenert concludes that Gone Girl is "a compelling rumination on the impossibility of knowing the mind of another, even within that ostensibly most intimate of relationships, marriage."
+Tim Kroenert, of the Australian website Eureka Street, wrote on October 8, 2014, that the focus upon Nick's perspective "serves to obfuscate Amy's motives (though it is possible that she is simply a sociopath), and to amplify her personification of ... anti-women myths"; however, Kroenert concludes that Gone Girl is "a compelling rumination on the impossibility of knowing the mind of another, even within that ostensibly most intimate of relationships, marriage."

 Potential sequel

-In an interview in October 2014, Rosamund Pike stated she would return for a sequel if Gillian Flynn wrote the script.
-In January 2015, Flynn said she was open to the idea of a sequel, but said it would be "a few years down the road" when the original cast and crew would be available again.
+In an interview in October 2014, Pike stated she would return for a sequel if Flynn wrote the script.
+In January 2015, Flynn said she was open to a sequel, but said it would be "a few years down the road" when the original cast and crew would be available again.